Upgraded NOJA Power OSM15 310 series Automatic Circuit Recloser passes type test for 16-kA maximum interrupt rating

 “It was a tough challenge to upgrade the OSM15 310 auto-recloser from 12.5 kA to 16 kA maximum interrupt rating to meet that demand.
 The company’s engineers and other technical staff deserve great credit in this achievement and, with this successful test, their work has now been verified for compliance to international standards by an independent laboratory.”

-Type Test Certificates with a gold label issued by DNV GL KEMA confirm that NOJA Power’s ACRs comply with international standards such as IEC62271-111 and IEEE C37.60 (see “About IEC/IEEE international standards” below).
+Type Test Certificates with a gold label issued by DNV GL KEMA confirm that NOJA Power’s ACRs comply with international standards such as IEC62271-111 and IEEE C37.60.
 These Type Test Certificates are the only documents which certify that medium-voltage switchgear products such as ACRs (and other components used in systems for the transmission and distribution of electrical energy) have completed and passed testing to verify that they meet international standards.

 “Type testing from an independent laboratory assures customers that the certified auto-recloser complies with the relevant aspects of the international standards,” explains Oleg Samarski, NOJA Power’s Quality & Service Director.
 “At NOJA Power we ensure all our OSM auto-reclosers are independently tested to underline our commitment to the design and manufacture of products that perform reliably over the long term and are completely safe.”